-The American University in Dubai is officially licensed by the UAE Ministry of Education–Higher Education Affairs (MOE-HEA).
-The MOE-HEA has accredited the university’s undergraduate programs in Architecture, Business Administration, Communication and Information Studies, Engineering, International Studies, Psychology, Interior Design and Visual Communication and graduate programs in Business Administration, Construction Management, Education, and Leadership and Innovation in Contemporary Media, in addition to Certificate programs in Middle Eastern Studies (undergraduate) and Professional Teaching (graduate).
+The American University in Dubai is officially licensed by the UAE Ministry of Education.
+The MOE has accredited the university’s undergraduate programs in Architecture, Business Administration, Communication and Information Studies, Engineering, International Studies, Psychology, Interior Design and Visual Communication and graduate programs in Business Administration, Construction Management, Education, Intellectual Property and Innovation Management, International Affairs, Leadership and Innovation in Contemporary Media, and Urban Design and Digital Environments, in addition to Certificate programs in Middle Eastern Studies (undergraduate) and Professional Teaching (graduate).

 The School of Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 The university’s undergraduate majors in Advertising and Integrated Marketing Communications and Advertising have been accredited by the International Advertising Association (IAA) in New York.